phidatahq/phidata/README.md

 When building Agno agents, using the Agno docs as a documentation source in Cursor is a great way to get started.

-1. Open Cursor.
-2. Go to the settings or preferences section.
+1. In Cursor, go to the settings or preferences section.
-3. Find the section to manage documentation sources.
+2. Find the section to manage documentation sources.
-4. Add `https://docs.agno.com` to the list of documentation URLs.
+3. Add `https://docs.agno.com` to the list of documentation URLs.
-5. Save the changes.
+4. Save the changes.

 Now, Cursor will have access to the Agno documentation.